ICAMS/calphy/docs/source/gettingstarted.md

 cd ..
 ```

-The above commands only builds the [MANYBODY](https://docs.lammps.org/Packages_details.html#pkg-manybody) package.
+3. (**Optional**) The above commands only builds the [MANYBODY](https://docs.lammps.org/Packages_details.html#pkg-manybody) package.
 To use some of the other potentials, the following commands could be added to the `cmake` call.

 - `-D PKG_ML-PACE` for performant [Atomic Cluster Expansion](https://docs.lammps.org/Packages_details.html#pkg-ml-pace) potential.
 - `-D PKG_ML-SNAP=ON`for [SNAP potential](https://docs.lammps.org/Packages_details.html#pkg-ml-snap).
 - `-D PKG_MEAM=ON` for [MEAM potential](https://docs.lammps.org/Packages_details.html#meam-package).
 - `-D PKG_KIM=ON` for [KIM support](https://docs.lammps.org/Packages_details.html#pkg-kim).

-Now the python wrapper can be installed:
+3. Install the python wrapper:

 ```
 cd ../src
 make install-python
 ```
-In the case of a conda environment, the following commands can be used to copy the compiled libraries to an accessible path:
+4. **In the case of a conda environment**, the following commands can be used to copy the compiled libraries to an accessible path:

 ```
 mkdir -p $CONDA_PREFIX/include/lammps